Doclic/NoEncryption/README.md

 ## How can I contribute to NoEncryption?

 You can make contributions to the NoEncryption project through the use of <a href="https://github.com/Doclic/NoEncryption/pulls">Pull Requests</a>.
-When making a contribution, make sure that you review all the checks in the PR, as well as follow the Contribution Guidelines.
+When making a contribution, make sure that you review all the checks in the PR.

 <details>
 <summary>Contributing and Building</summary>